 The city's large commercial centre includes the Stockland Traralgon Shopping Centre, South Side Central which incorporates the major regional railway station, and shops which line the attractive streets of Franklin Street, Seymour Street and Hotham Street.
 The landmark building in the town centre is the elegant and towering post office building, which dates back to 1887.

 Wide tree-lined streets, attractive gardens, and a thriving commercial centre are characteristics of the Traralgon of today.

 A short drive south of the town is the Loy Yang Power Complex and open-cut coal mine.
 The Hyland Highway passes right through the complex and a couple of visitor lookouts are provided to marvel at the massive scale of coal mining and electricity generation.
 The power station's two chimneys are 260 metres high - roughly the same height as Melbourne's Rialto Towers.

 Further south of Traralgon the Strzelecki Ranges offer a number of scenic tourist drive routes, including the Grand Ridge Road and the route to the Tarra Bulga National Park.
-North of Traralgon are extensive alpine ranges which include such attractions as the ski resort of Mount Baw Baw, the Thompson Dam (which provides Melbourne with its largest supply of water), a number of state and national parks, and the historic community of Walhalla.
+North of Traralgon are extensive alpine ranges which include such attractions as the ski resort of Mount Baw Baw, the Thomson Dam (which provides Melbourne with its largest supply of water), a number of state and national parks, and the historic town of Walhalla.